Sanket-Karmakar/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
 This is a Rock Paper Scissors game.
+You can play Rock Paper Scissors with your computer.
 <br>
 Author - Sanket Karmakar